-Americans spend around 200 hours a year daydreaming about vacations, the equivalent of 24 full work days.
-So, I’ll go out on a limb and assume you’ve spent a portion of that time thinking about Cabo vs Puerto Vallarta.
+Did you know that Americans spend around 200 hours a year daydreaming about vacations?
+That’s the equivalent of 24 full work days.
+So, I’ll go out on a limb and assume you’ve spent some of that time thinking about Cabo vs Puerto Vallarta.

 There are many differences between Cabo and Puerto Vallarta worth weighing.

 Therefore, instead of answering the burning question, “Is Cabo or Puerto Vallarta better?”
-I’ll show you their many angles with the hope it’ll help you choose your next vacay spot.
+I’ll show you these destinations’ many angles with the hope it’ll help you choose your next vacay spot.

 But first, let me set the scene: I spent one month in Cabo and have visited Puerto Vallarta several times.

 I’m far from an expert.
 But I also have a better grasp of these destinations than people making a one-day cruise stop in Cabo and Puerto Vallarta.

 Note: This post contains affiliate links.
 If you make a purchase, we’ll receive a small commission at no extra cost to you.